 All You Need To Know About Gelatin

 What is gelatin?
 Is gelatin a by-product?
-How can one avoid its consumption?
+How can we avoid it?

-One of the characteristics of agricultural industrialization is where every animal is utilized and developed for the production of one major product.
-For example, different varieties of chickens have been bred for different purposes – one breed is characterized by rapid growth for the meat industry, and one that is characterized by the laying of large and many eggs for the egg industry.
-However, it is beneficial to increase profits from the animal, and thus the agricultural industry also uses the rest of the body as much as possible.
-The animal skins produce clothing, the meat of animals not bred for food go into food for “pets” and soups, and the animal bones and their skin produce gelatin.
+One of the characteristics of agricultural industrialization is that every animal is utilized and modified for the production of one major product.
+For example, different varieties of chickens have been bred for different purposes – one breed is characterized by rapid growth for the meat industry Another breed is characterized by the laying of large and numerous eggs for the egg industry.
+However, the industry wants to increase their profit, so they also use the rest of the bodies as much as possible.
+The animal skins are used to produce clothing, the meat of animals not bred for food go into food for “pets” and soups, and the animal bones and their skin produce gelatin.
 Some of the side industries, such as the leather industry, are large and have a decisive impact on the profitability of the main industries.
 Gelatin production is not included in these industries.

 What is gelatin?